 Depending who you ask, the Toronto is either a variation on the Manhattan or the Old Fashioned.
 The former camp notes that Fernet-Branca replaces sweet vermouth, while the latter camp says the fernet merely modifies the classic Old Fashioned formula of whiskey, sugar and bitters.
 However you splice it, the Toronto is a delicious, whiskey-forward drink with a bitter bite.

-- 2 ounces Canadian rye whiskey (such as Alberta Dark Batch)
+2 ounces Canadian rye whisky (such as Alberta Dark Batch)

 Add the rye whiskey, Fernet-Branca, simple syrup and bitters into a mixing glass with ice and stir until well-chilled.